Karthi07-sudar/HR-Analytics-Data-Analyst/README.md

 # HR-Analytics-Data-Analyst
-The HR Analytics Dashboard is an Excel-based project designed to track and analyse employee attrition.
-Using advanced Excel features, the dashboard highlights key workforce metrics such as total employees, attrition rate, job satisfaction, and demographic breakdowns.
-It provides recruiters and HR teams with quick, data-driven insights
+The **HR Analytics Project** is designed to track and analyze employee attrition, providing recruiters and HR teams with quick, data-driven insights.
+This project aims to empower decision-makers with visual and statistical tools to understand attrition patterns, identify key drivers and take proactive steps to improve employee retention.